Oranges & Lemons (album): Side one

 "Garden of Earthly Delights", the album's psychedelic opening song, is written as a children's guide to the world.
 Partridge's reaction to listening to the song for the first time after many years was "Jesus there's a lot on this track!"
 He intended the piece to sound "like this crazy tapestry of camels and elephants and belly dancers and all the Arabian Nights, interwoven -- a big ornate Eastern rug come to life".
 One of the slide-down parts was played by turning down the tuning peg of Moulding's bass guitar.
 Partridge refused to answer whether the lyric "can't all think like Chekov" refers to the Star Trek character Pavel Chekov, or the Russian playwright Anton Chekhov.

 "Mayor of Simpleton" adopts a jangle pop style.
 It developed as a reggae tune and went through numerous different versions.
 He settled on its final arrangement after discovering a C major to D major picking pattern that he thought resembled Blue Öyster Cult's "(Don't Fear) The Reaper" (1976).
 Unlike many other XTC songs, he instructed a specific bass part to Moulding: "Colin had to work very hard to get that bass line.
 It's very precise.
 It took me a long time to work it out, because I wanted to get into the J.S.
 Bach mode of each note being the perfect counterpoint to where the chords are and where the melody is.
 The bass is the third part in the puzzle."
 The lyrics, partly autobiographical, are sometimes criticised for their similarity to Sam Cooke's "Wonderful World" (1960), but Partridge denied copying the song intentionally.
 He stated, however, that the ending was a "slight tip of the hat" to the Beatles' "Good Day Sunshine" (1966).

 "King for a Day" was composed from an alternate guitar tuning.
 Moulding credited Partridge with the "bell-like" counterpoint melody, and recalled that the backwards effect on the guitar may have been accidental.
 Virgin earmarked the song as potentially the album's lead single and commissioned a number of remixes for the song.
 Moulding said he had no input on these alternate versions and remembered that they "really stretched the budget to the limit".

 "Here Comes President Kill Again" is a sociopolitical song arranged in a marching band style.
 Partridge: "I'm just saying, 'Go ahead, have your little bit of power and vote for who you want, but there's no difference' ... it's almost like, if they're a politician, that's the very reason you shouldn't vote for them".
 The "President Nil" mentioned in its lyric refers to the character from the Alan Sillitoe book Travels in Nihilon, which itself originated the title of the past XTC song from Black Sea (1980).
-Partridge described the middle section as a simulacrum of the Beatles' White Album.
+Partridge described the middle section as a simulacrum of the Beatles' 1968 self-titled album.